matteo-chesi/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

    - Output like the above text means that the switches have a CANU-generated configuration for CSM 1.2 in place.
 In this case, follow the steps in
      [Management Network 1.0 (`1.2 Preconfig`) to 1.2](../../operations/network/management_network/1.0_to_1.2_upgrade.md).
    - If the banner does NOT contain text like the above, then contact support in order to get the `1.2 Preconfig` applied to the system.
-   - See the [Management Network User Guide](../../operations/network/management_network/index.md) for more information on the management network.
+   - See the [Management Network User Guide](../../operations/network/management_network/README.md) for more information on the management network.

-<a name="prerequisites-check"></a>

 ## Stage 0.4 - Prerequisites check